-The eggplant and smoked cheese risotto is a simple and delicious first course, ideal every time you want a tasty and different dish.
-Gooey and creamy – despite being without butter – the eggplant and smoked cheese risotto combines the slightly bitter taste of eggplant with the sweeter and savory flavor of the smoked cheese; a touch of tomato sauce not only adds color but balances the dish with light acidity.
-The preparation is really simple and quite quick: I chose to sauté the eggplants in a pan, but if you prefer, you can opt for fried eggplants, which should be well drained of oil.
-The rest of the procedure involves preparing a classic risotto with vegetable broth and tomato, to which cubes of smoked cheese and a sprinkle of Parmesan are added towards the end for perfect creaminess!
+The eggplant and smoked cheese risotto is a simple and delicious main course, ideal for those times when you want a tasty and different dish.
+Gooey and creamy – even though it’s without butter – the eggplant and smoked cheese risotto combines the slightly bitter taste of eggplant with the sweeter and more savory flavor of smoked cheese; a touch of tomato puree not only adds color but balances the dish with a slight acidity.
+The preparation is really simple and quite quick: I chose to sauté the eggplants in a pan, but if you prefer, you can opt for fried eggplants, which must be well-drained of oil.
+The rest of the process involves preparing a classic risotto with vegetable broth and tomato, to which are added, towards the end, cubes of smoked cheese and a sprinkle of Parmesan for impeccable creaminess!

 You might also be interested in: